axibase/atsd-use-cases/chart-of-the-day/life-expectancy/README.md

 * [NCHS - Death rates and life expectancy at birth](https://catalog.data.gov/dataset/age-adjusted-death-rates-and-life-expectancy-at-birth-all-races-both-sexes-united-sta-1900)

-Data is visualized using **Trends** service from Axibase, a public data repository with subsets of public data from organizations like the United States Federal Reserve, SEC, FCC, the Central Bank of Israel, and other government agencies.
-In order to replicate data visualizations in a local ATSD instance see the [Resources](#resources) section of this article.
+Data is visualized using **Trends** service from Axibase, a public data repository with subsets of public data from organizations like the United States Federal Reserve, SEC, FCC, the Central Bank of Israel, and other government agencies. to replicate data visualizations in a local ATSD instance see the [Resources](#resources) section of this article.

 ## Methodology